Industrial Technology

 CNC Operator II

 This course will enable CNC students to apply the fundamental principles and applications of setup and operation to a CNC Lathe and CNC Mill.
 The course will cover the creating and editing of advanced multi-axis CNC programs, setup, and create work-holding fixtures.
 Students will perform typical inspection processes and be able to produce a production run of parts to the given print tolerance.
 Prerequisite: MFG 105 or by permission of Technology Program Coordinator.
-Communication from SUNY Ulster and the student will be through SUNY Ulster email communication.
-You will be asked to monitor that email before and during this course.
+Required texbooks (must be purchased by the student): Setup & Operate Haas CNC: Lathe (ISBN 978-1-927359-97-6) & Setup & Operate Haas CNC: 3 Axis Mill (ISBN 978-1-927359-96-9).

 Haas Foundation Scholarships available to students in need.
 To learn how to apply, visit our Scholarship page.